Herbal Vocab List

 Antidepressant - therapy that acts to prevent, cure, or alleviate mental depression

-Antiemetic - (Symptom Regulating) stopping vomiting
+Antiemetic - (Symptom Regulating) stopping vomiting and relieve nausea.

 Antifungal - destroying or inhibiting the growth of fungus